2018 Spotify Wrapped Marketing Campaign

 As part of ‘2018 Wrapped’, Spotify gave their users two new playlists – Your Top Songs and Tastebreakers.
 The first put each subscriber’s favourite songs in one convenient location, based on the individual’s data throughout the year, saving them the trouble of making their own playlist or searching specific songs that they’re likely to listen to.
 The second playlist featured songs the user normally wouldn’t listen to, but Spotify presumed they might like based on their listening habits.
 This was especially clever because the user may not have ever discovered these tracks without Spotify’s suggestion.
 Plus, Spotify was sure to use all their data.
 Rather than just looking at what songs or artists users liked, they also considered the genres they may not have explored yet.
 Spotify was able to leverage all their resources to offer users a unique listening experience.
 Then, they took it a step even further.

 Spotify began billboard advertising some of the funny, sharable and interesting facts that came from the ‘2018 Wrapped’ campaign.
 They had some themed ‘2018 Goals’ content, in which they used trivia from the wrap-up data to make jokes.
-The billboards all shared a common colour scheme, so they were easily distinguished from Spotify’s other ‘2018 Wrapped’ general advertising.
+The billboards all shared a common colour scheme, so they were easily distinguished from past and current 2018 Spotify Wrapped Marketing Campaign general advertising.

 For both the ‘2018 Goals’ and generalised fun facts, images of artists were paired with bright colours and short, snappy blurbs, which caught people’s attention, drawing their eye to the billboard.
 Social media users were taking photos of the signs and sharing them online as well.
 Here’s a couple of my favourites: